 In terms of payment of invoices to suppliers, arc21 has a target of complying with the contractual obligations entered into with each individual supplier which results in an obligation to pay invoices within 30 days.
-During the year the Joint Committee paid 89% (91% in 2015/16) of supplier's invoices within this timescale.
+During the year the Joint Committee paid 92% (89% in 2016/17) of supplier's invoices within this timescale.

-During the year, arc21 paid 914 invoices (962 in 2015/16) with a total value of £29.5m (£29.5m in 15/16) (excluding VAT).
+During the year, arc21 paid 1,035 invoices (914 in 2016/17) with a total expenditure of £28.3m (£29.5m in 16/17) (excluding VAT).

-The Minister at the Department of Finance and Personnel had previously reduced the target for the payment of invoices for central government departments to 10 days.
+The Minister at the Department of Finance had previously reduced the target for the payment of invoices for central government departments to 10 days.
 This target is not mandatory on local government but arc21 endeavours to process invoices as quickly as possible within its contractual obligations whilst at the same time maintaining the correct stringent level of verification and checking that is required.